Eugene Frederick Ladd

-Eugene Frederick Ladd (September 19, 1859 - April 23, 1927) was a career officer in the United States Army.
-He attained the rank of brigadier general during while on the staff of the Office of the U.S. Army Adjutant General during World War I.
+Eugene Frederick Ladd (September 19, 1859 – April 23, 1927) was a career officer in the United States Army.
+He attained the rank of brigadier general while on the staff of the Office of the U.S. Army Adjutant General during World War I.

 Early life and education

-Ladd was born on September 19, 1859 in Thetford, Vermont, a son of George Ladd and Louise H. (Porter) Ladd.
+Ladd was born on September 19, 1859, in Thetford, Vermont, a son of George Ladd and Louise H. (Porter) Ladd.
 He graduated from Vermont's Randolph Normal School (now Vermont Technical College) in 1877.
 In 1880, he began attendance at the United States Military Academy, from which he graduated in 1884 ranked 12th of 37.
 He received his commission as a second lieutenant in the 9th Cavalry Regiment.

 Career

-Ladd performed frontier duty at Fort Riley, Kansas and Indian Territory from September 1884 to June 1885.
-He served at Fort McKinney, Wyoming from June 1885 to August 1886, and Fort Duchesne, Utah from August 1886 to May 1888.
-He served at Fort Robinson, Nebraska until July 1896, and was promoted to first lieutenant in October 1889.
+Ladd performed frontier duty at Fort Riley, Kansas, and Indian Territory from September 1884 to June 1885.
+He served at Fort McKinney, Wyoming, from June 1885 to August 1886, and Fort Duchesne, Utah, from August 1886 to May 1888.
+He served at Fort Robinson, Nebraska, until July 1896, and was promoted to first lieutenant in October 1889.
 Ladd served as the 9th Cavalry's regimental quartermaster from April 1891 to April 1895.

 From July to November 1896, Ladd was assigned as depot quartermaster at Market Lake, Idaho.
 During this posting he took part in an expedition against the Bannock Indians which was a follow on operation to the Bannock War of 1895.
 From November 1896 to March 1897, Ladd served again at Fort Robinson.
 From March 1897 to May 1898, Ladd served as treasurer of the Soldiers' Home in Washington, D.C.